Approximate Error Correction for Quantum Simulations of SU(2) Lattice Gauge Theories: Peter--Weyl decomposition and the unitary -design condition

 where the direct sum runs over all assignments of a spin label $j_e \in \frac{1}{2}\mathbb{N}_0$ to each edge of the lattice.
-Each summand is a tensor product of finite-dimensional spaces labeled by a fixed configuration of edge spins.

-We now regroup the factors in each summand by vertex rather than by edge.
-Recall that an oriented edge $e$ with source vertex $s(e)$ and target vertex $t(e)$ contributes a factor of $V_{j_e}$ that transforms under gauge transformations at $s(e)$ and a factor of $V_{j_e}^*$ that transforms at $t(e)$.
-This follows from the definition of the gauge action: a gauge transformation $h_v$ at vertex $v$ acts via the left regular representation on outgoing edges (affecting the $m$ index of $V_{j_e}$) and via the right regular representation on incoming edges (affecting the $n$ index of $V_{j_e}^*$).
+We regroup the factors in each summand by vertex rather than by edge.
+An oriented edge $e$ with source vertex $s(e)$ and target vertex $t(e)$ contributes a factor of $V_{j_e}$ that transforms under gauge transformations at $s(e)$ and a factor of $V_{j_e}^*$ that transforms at $t(e)$.
+This follows from the definition of the gauge action; a gauge transformation $h_v$ at vertex $v$ acts via the left regular representation on outgoing edges, affecting the $m$ index of $V_{j_e}$, and via the right regular representation on incoming edges, affecting the $n$ index of $V_{j_e}^*$.

 Collecting all factors associated with a given vertex $v$, we define the vertex Hilbert space